Course details

 Stage one

-- Skeletal Imaging and Practice One
+- Imaging Practice 1

-- Soft Tissue Imaging and Practice One
+- Imaging Practice 2

 Stage two

-- Skeletal Imaging and Practice Two
+- Scientific Project for Imaging Practice

-- Soft Tissue Imaging and Practice Two
+- Imaging Practice 3

 In addition to these modules, you will engage in a Professional Development Programme that will run throughout the two years.
 Core modular content is delivered within an inter-professional context, providing you with the opportunity to learn with, and from, other Pre-Registration and graduate entry Health and Social care students within the academic setting.
 You will also complete a professional development portfolio; this will allow you to evidence that you have the knowledge, skills and attributes required for clinical practice as a Diagnostic Radiographer, and put you in a great position to continue your lifelong learning journey.